Jordan Emaviwe: Back to Chiangrai United

+On 8 August 2026, it was announced that Singapore Premier League club Hougang United have signed Jordan on a permanent deal from Chiangrai United to further strengthen the squad for the 2026/27 campaign.

 International career

 Youth

 Jordan was born in Singapore to a Nigerian father and a Singaporean Chinese mother.
 He represents Singapore at international level and played at the 2021 Southeast Asian Games.

 He helped the Singapore U23 team snatched a draw from the jaws of damaging defeat in their opening match at the 2021 SEA Games against Laos with a 96 minute stoppage time goal.

 Senior

-On 18 November 2024, Jordan made his debut for the Singapore national team where he was on the starting line-up against the Chinese Taipei .In December 2024, he was called up for the 2024 ASEAN Championship.
+On 18 November 2024, Jordan made his debut for the Singapore national team where he was on the starting line-up against the Chinese Taipei.
+In December 2024, he was called up for the 2024 ASEAN Championship.
 He made his tournament debut coming on as a substitute on 14 December against Timor-Leste.
-On October 9, 2025, Jordan's sloppy backpass in an AFC Asian Cup qualifier led to India's Rahim Ali to score a valuable equaliser, with the game ending 1-1.
+On 18 November 2025, he was part of the historical squad which claimed a 2-1 victory away from home against Hong Kong as Singapore qualified for the 2027 AFC Asian Cup after decades in waiting.

 Personal life

 Jordan's dad, Prince Jasper played for Tampines Rovers during the 2001 S.League season and married a Chinese Singaporean, the late Elaine Ong.